-Following the award of QTS, an ECT begins the induction period of two school years that is underpinned by the ITTECF.
+Following the award of QTS, an ECT begins the induction period of two school years that is underpinned by the ITTECF, and delivered in partnership with our lead ECTE lead provider, University College London.
 During this period, they will be expected to maintain and further develop the Teachers' Standards already achieved during their ITT year.